pawatsethaput/OpenBank/REST-API-V1.3.0.md

 <a name="about"></a>
 ### About

-The Open Bank Project API is a RESTful API for banks that supports multiple views on transaction data, data enrichment and data blurring.
+The Open Bank Project API is a RESTful API for banks that provides a standardised interface to core banking resources such as accounts, transactions, counterparties, payments and cards as well as related meta data, views and entitlements.

 The protocol consists of *baseline* and *optional* end points.
 For baseline compliance, all the baseline URLs must be implemented.